Learie Constantine: Final years

-In 1965 Constantine became a founding member of the Sports Council, which aimed to develop sport in Britain.
+In 1965, he became a founding member of the Sports Council, which aimed to develop sport in Britain.
 Two years later, he was appointed to the three-person Race Relations Board, formed through the Race Relations Act, to investigate cases of racial discrimination.
-In this role he spoke out against the Commonwealth Immigrants Act, a stance that led to an offer from the Liberal Party, which he declined, to stand as parliamentary candidate for Nelson.
+In this role he spoke out against the Commonwealth Immigrants Act, a stance that led to an offer from the Liberal Party, which he declined, to stand as parliamentary candidate for the Nelson and Colne constituency.
 Later, he was involved in an unsuccessful attempt to negotiate the release, after a military coup, of Abubakar Tafawa Balewa, the overthrown Prime Minister of Nigeria.
 Constantine was appointed to the BBC's General Advisory Committee in 1966 and became a BBC Governor two years later, although declining health restricted his involvement.
 The following year the students of St Andrews University elected Constantine as Rector, but again his health prevented him performing effectively in this role.

 In his last years, Constantine was criticised for becoming part of the Establishment; Private Eye mocked him, while the new generation of West Indian immigrants believed he was out of touch.
 More radical black spokesmen disapproved of his conciliatory approach to racist incidents.

 Constantine was awarded a life peerage in 1969 New Year Honours List, becoming the first black man to sit in the House of Lords; there were rumours that Trinidad and Tobago had prevented earlier attempts to ennoble him.
 He took the title of Baron Constantine, of Maraval in Trinidad and of Nelson in the County Palatine of Lancaster.
 His investiture attracted widespread media attention; Constantine stated: "I think it must have been for what I have endeavoured to do to make it possible for people of different colour to know each other better and live well together."
 He sat as a crossbencher in the House, but, due to failing health, was only able to make one speech in his time there.

 Although Constantine was reluctant to leave England, his poor health necessitated a return to Trinidad and Tobago, but before he could do so he died of a heart attack, probably brought about by bronchitis, on 1 July 1971.
 His body was flown to Trinidad and Tobago, where he received a state funeral before being buried in Arouca.
 He was posthumously awarded Trinidad and Tobago's highest honour, the Trinity Cross.
 Later in the month, a memorial service was held in London in Westminster Abbey.

 A collection of photographs, newspaper clippings, archival documents and memorabilia about Constantine's life is safeguarded and exhibited by Trinidad and Tobago's national library.
 This collection was inscribed in UNESCO's Memory of the World Register in 2011.